kenyantea/weather_comp_bot/README.md

 * Tests can be run with the `mvn clean test` command.
 To view the report, run `mvn allure:serve`.

 ### Short but sweet
 Despite its slightly informal speech, this bot is polite and punctual.
-It remembers the names of users when they first contact them, and greets them if the bot recognises the user.
+It memorises the names of users when they first contact them, and greets them if the bot remembers the user.

 ## Technology stack
 Java 17, Maven, Spring 3 (Boot, Data), Hibernate, Liquibase, PostgreSQL, Telegram Bots, JFreeChart, HTTP, REST API, JUnit 5, Mockito, Swagger (OpenAPI 3.0), Allure.